 LeMond would go on to win his third and final Tour in 1990.
 He would retire in 1994 the greatest American and non European professional cyclist of all time.
 Fignon retired too, in the early nineties in 1993, unable to keep up with the pace set by the new generation of cycling stars on the rise.
 In the years after the 1989 Tour, Fignon grieved privately about losing the race.
 Later in his autobiography, he admitted that he never truly recover from his defeat at the hands of LeMond.
 Though he was always still proud of the fact that he was a two-time winner of the Tour.
 When Laurent Fignon died in 2010 from complications of cancer, LeMond said, “When he lost the Tour de France in 1989 it was one of the few victories where I felt we both won.
 The saddest thing for me is that for the rest of his career he said he won two Tours de France, when in reality we both could have won the race.
 He was one of the few riders who I really admired for his honesty and his frankness.
 We talked about a lot of different things outside of cycling and I was fortunate to really get to know him when my career stopped.
 I believe he was also one of the generation that was cut short in the early nineties because he was not able to fulfil the rest of his career.
 But he was a great rider.”

 Indeed, we have both men, LeMond and Fignon, to thank for providing the greatest drama in living memory.

-I originally wrote this article last year for Aaron Crisp’s Cycling History.
+I originally wrote this article in 2016 for Aaron Crisp’s Cycling History.
 It was the last entry in a three week series that focused on the Tour de France’s most memorable stage stories from the race’s history.
 I have taken the liberty to post it here with Aaron’s blessing.